bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Wnt genes are upregulated in concert during axial elongation

-To uncover the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-Seq data from the unfertilized egg to the post-metamorphic juveniles (@fig:profiling).
+To uncover the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-Seq data from the unfertilized egg to the post-metamorphic juveniles (@fig:profiling and @tbl:samples).
 We detect no Wnt transcripts expressed in the oocyte or mid blastula stages (the high levels of *wnt4* and *wntA* in early stages is due to a bias in the expression quantification, see Methods for a detailed explanation).
 Wnt expression shifts significantly at the late blastula stage (19h), when a concerted upregulation of *wnt1*, *wnt1t*, *wnt8*, *wnt10*, and *wnt16* occurs (@fig:profiling).
 Throughout gastrulation, Wnt genes continue to be upregulated with *wnt1* and *wnt5* in the early gastrula (26h); *wnt6*, *wnt7*, and *wnt11* in the mid gastrula (37h); and *wnt2*, *wnt9*, and *wnt10* in the late gastrula (51h).